kiran3490/GulpBasicDemo/README.md

 gulp task1
 ```

-###Incase it gives below error then we have to install gulp at machine level.
+Incase it gives below error then we have to install gulp at machine level.

 ```markdown
 The term 'gulp' is not recognized as the name of a cmdlet
 ```

-To resolve issue execute below command in cmd.
+To resolve above issue execute below command in cmd.
 ```markdown
 npm install -g gulp
 ```